-(3) My child currently receives services from the Department of Health or another provider and I do not want these services to be disrupted.
-If we choose to participate in the lawsuit to receive free compensatory services paid for by the DOE, will those compensatory services affect or interfere with my child’s current services?
+(1) My child currently receives services from the Department of Health or another provider and I do not want these services to be disrupted.
+If we choose to receive compensatory services paid for by the DOE, will those compensatory services affect or interfere with my child’s current services?

-(5) Does the class member or legal guardian of class member get “final say” on whether or not to accept offer of services?
+(3) Does the Class Member or legal guardian get “final say” on whether or not to accept an offer of services?

 Yes.
-Each Class Member (or his or her legal guardian) has the right to reject any offer of services from the DOE.
-As your legal counsel, we will advise you as to the benefits and drawbacks of accepting any offer from the DOE, but the decision to accept the DOE’s offer of compensatory services is ultimately made by the Class Member or his or her legal guardian.
+Each Class Member (or his or her legal guardian) has the right to select the services they wish to obtain, with guidance and assistance from the Hawaii Disability Rights Center.
+The decision to accept the available free compensatory services funded by the DOE will ultimately be made by each Class Member or his or her legal guardian.

 - Services received while in high school per Class Member’s last IEP;

 - Services currently provided by the Department of Health or any of its divisions (if applicable);